iriscouch/procouch/README.md

 Do you vaguely recall warnings about *database contraction*?
 Or was it *liquefaction*?

-And Jesus H. Christ.
-If you hear one more word about *the security object*, you're going to scream!
+And, Jesus H. Christ, if you hear one more word about *the security object*, you're going to scream!

 The security object.